eknkcc/286-1---casperdash.io-wallet-web-extension-mobile-app-/README.md

 ## Overall Impression of usage testing

-The code was very well laid out and pretty printed for easy reading.
-Things were aligned nicely and it was easy to understand what was happening in the libraries as everything was also named very appropriately.
-Project successfully compiled and run.
+The code was well crafted and well-printed for easy reading.
+Everything was nicely aligned and it was easy to understand what was going on in the libraries as everything was so aptly named.
+The project was successfully compiled and run, but the code documentation was not visible, so it was difficult.

 Requirement | Finding
 ------------ | -------------